Genivia/RE-flex/README.md

 - Compatible with Flex to eliminate a learning curve, making a transition to RE/flex frustration-free.
-- Works with Bison and supports reentrant, bison-bridge and bison-locations.
+- Works with Bison and supports reentrant, bison-bridge, bison-locations and Bison 3.0 C++ interface `%skeleton "lalr1.cc"`.
 - Extensive documentation in the online [User Guide][manual-url].
 - Adds Unicode support with Unicode property matching `\p{C}` and C++11, Java, C#, and Python Unicode properties for identifier name matching.